-Ok ladies and gents…we’re talking about periods today.
+Ok ladies and gents…we’re talking about periods and the tampon tax today.
 I feel like I need to put a disclaimer on that so if my Dad ever stumbles across my blog, he can stop reading.
 I consider myself a feminist, but there are specific details about my leak week that I’d rather not share with certain people.
 Clearly that’s not internet strangers!
 If you don’t like where this is going then feel free to bow out (but also realize that you might be part of the problem, just saying.)

 Recently there have been reports about the outlandishly high cost of feminine hygiene products in some of Canada’s largest airports (Calgary and Vancouver).
 It’s ridiculous to charge $15 for a box of pads or tampons, and the stories have stirred up the debate about women having to pay for their periods.
 Apparently, only bread gets its own price-fixing scandal.